cnboonhan/fullstack-demo/configuration/README.md

 ##### SSH Access

 ```
-# localhost should be able to run the following without error or password prompts for each host in inventory
+# localhost should be able to run the following without error
-ssh -o StrictHostKeyChecking=no user@ip
+ansible all -m ping -i inventory.ini
 ```

 ### Configuration